alltheplaces/alltheplaces/docs/MY_BRAND.md

 [name suggestion index](../docs/WIKIDATA.md#name-suggestion-index-nsi) entries.
-Publishing your location data as part of the _All The Places_ project gives you and others more of a chance to spot and correct any mistakes with you information in these datasets.
+Publishing your location data as part of the _All The Places_ project gives you and others more of a chance to spot and correct any mistakes with your information in these datasets.

 ### Take ownership